-General Information
+General Information:

-For information related to who can apply for funding, see the title page.
+For information related to who can apply for funding, see title page.

-Eligibility for each Purpose Area
+Eligibility for each Purpose Area:

-For eligibility information for each of the Purpose Areas, see section B. Federal Award Information.
+For eligibility information for each of the Purpose Areas, see Section B. Federal Award Information.

-Cost Sharing or Match Requirement
+Cost Sharing or Matching Requirement

-The federal share of a grant made under this paragraph may not exceed 75 percent of the total costs of the projects describes in the application submitted.
+The federal share of a grant made under this paragraph may not exceed 75 percent of the total costs of the projects described in the application submitted.
+22 U.S.C.
+7105(b)(2)(C).

-For additional information on cost sharing and match requirement, see section B. Federal Award Information.
+For additional information on cost sharing or matching requirements, see Section B. Federal Award Information.